dcsil/CSC491/other_pages/schedule.md

 **Summary**

 - Lectures are Asynchrous via the Learn Software application
-- 2+ Guest Speakers
+- We will try to bring in some guest speakers
 - 1 AI + Data Tutorial
 - 2 discussions (1 includes short demos)
-- 5 Work in Class periods (2 include short demos)
+- 4-5 class working periods
 - 1 Intro
-- 1 Demo period
+- 4 Demo periods (part class each time)

 ## Your software